 Values of the Doctoral Program

-Prior to completing an application, it is advisable to secure an appointment with Graduate Enrollment Management Admissions Specialist.
+Prior to completing an application, it is advisable to secure an appointment with a Graduate Enrollment Management Admissions Specialist.
 During this conversation, potential applicants will be counseled on factors they need to carefully consider before considering an application to the program, issues to be considered regarding program fit, the relationship between their career goals and the Gonzaga doctoral program, and their likelihood for meeting the application requirements.
-The Graduate Enrollment Management Admissions Specialist will answer any questions prospective students have about the program.
+The Graduate Enrollment Management Admissions Specialists will answer any questions prospective students have about the program.
 Additional program questions may be answered by the department chairperson.